 - Ask them to record the progress till the day it blooms or grows completely

 - The students can gather information about the plant and the factors affecting the growth

-#4 – Help the Students Find Their Own Way
+#4 – Help the Students Find Their Way

-You can include fun and interactive games in the class that could encourage the students to speak and connect with each other.
+You can include fun and interactive games in the class that could encourage the students to speak and connect.
 Here are some ways you can build teamwork and improve communication:

-- If you are planning to have a surprise test, host interactive quizzes instead of normal boring tests
+- If you are planning to have a surprise test, host interactive quizzes instead of standard boring tests

 - Use a spinner wheel to choose a student to answer the questions or speak

 - Have Q&As at the end of the classes to encourage the students to ask questions

 #5 – Crisis Management